The Women by Kristin Hannah

 This was a great read, Shardlake is such a likeable character, I can’t wait to get my hands on the third book in this series – Sovereign – I’m really enjoying this historical crime fiction series.

-I completely missed the deadline of 22nd, September for reading Kenilworth for The Classics Club spin, in fact I completely forgot about it until the email popped up asking if I had finished my spin book – I hadn’t even started it.
-Anyway, I got down to it straight away, it took me a week to finish it, it’s 568 pages long, my edition dates from 1908, it was a prize given to my granny-in-law for ‘general exellence’ at St Gabriel’s Church in Govan.
+It took me a week to finish Kenilworth, it’s 568 pages long, my edition dates from 1908, it was a prize given to my granny-in-law for ‘general exellence’ at St Gabriel’s Church in Govan.
 I wonder if she ever ploughed her way through it, she was a big Georgette Heyer fan.
 The book was originally published in 1821.

 I can’t say that I enjoyed this one.
 I usually get used to Walter Scott’s garrulous writing style fairly quickly but this one felt like a real drag.